 No matter how willing you are to negotiate your way out of a legal dispute, the opposing party may not be playing fair.
-Billings trial work attorneys Jim Ragain and Joe Cook carefully balance the need for flexibility with the need for assertive representation, helping clients get the results they need.
+Billings trial work attorneys John Heenan and Joe Cook carefully balance the need for flexibility with the need for assertive representation, helping clients get the results they need.

 We handle a wide range of legal disputes between individuals and commercial enterprises, including: